-Don’t panic!
-We’re not telling you to live on a salad diet!
+Don’t panic, we’re not telling you to live on a salad diet.
 Happy eating means eating foods which are known to lift your mood.

 In fact, chocolate has one of the highest levels of serotonin, but it will only give you a short boost (one or two hours).
-The best way to maintain your happy hormone levels is to eat a balanced diet and make sure you get enough carbs (bread, pasta, rice, potatoes etc), as these provide a steady release of energy.
+The best way to maintain your happy hormone levels is to eat a balanced diet and make sure you get enough carbs (bread, pasta, rice, potatoes, etc), as these provide a steady release of energy.

 Walk to the market to buy the ingredients if you can – it’s cheaper and you get exercise at the same time.
 Or, if you haven’t got the time – or a local market – you could shop online and save time.

-Tesco provides a handy online shopping service at reasonable prices.
+Need to add some novelty to the kids’ winter weekend?
 If you’d rather not brave the cold, get hold of an electric heater, some marshmallows and a sounds of nature CD and set up camp in your living room.
 Tell ghost stories to your kids or snuggle up with your partner to keep warm.